IhabBendidi/IIC-SimCLR-MoCo-clusterer/Readme.md

 ```

 ## Preparing your own data

 All datasets will be put in the `./data` folder.
 As you might have to create various different datasets inside, create a folder inside for each dataset you use, while giving it a linux-friendly name.

+To be completed

+## Commands

+- Adding the `--labels` command means you have ground truth for classes, and you wish to use it in evaluation

+- Adding the `--neptune` command means you wish to log your data in neptune (Check logging section)

+- `output_k` is the number of clusters

+- `model_name` is the name you'll use to keep track of this specific model.
+Date of training launch will be added to its name.

+- `augmentation` is the contrastive loss augmentation types you'll be using.
+They can be consulted and modified in the `datasets/datasetgetter.py` file.

+- `epochs` is the maximal number of epochs you wish to have.
+It is 1000 by default

+- `batch_size` is the training batch size.
+Default is 32

+- `val_batch` is the validation batch size.
+Default is 10

+- `sty_dim` is the size of the style vector. default is 128

+- `img_size` size of input images

+- `--debug` is a flag for activating debug mode, where the training is very fast, just to check if everything is working fine

+###### training from scratch

+python main.py --gpu 2  --output_k 9  --model_name=validating_best_image_transfer --augmentation improved_v2 --data_type BBBC021_196  --data_folder ND8D --labels --neptune

+###### training using pretrained model

+python main.py --gpu 2  --output_k 9  --model_name=validating_best_image_transfer --augmentation improved_v2 --data_type BBBC021_196  --data_folder ND8D --labels --neptune --load_model testing_high_cluster_number_20210604-024131_

+###### valiadtion using pretrained model

+python main.py --gpu 2  --output_k 9  --model_name=validating_best_image_transfer --augmentation improved_v2 --data_type BBBC021_196  --data_folder ND8D --labels --validation --neptune --load_model testing_high_cluster_number_20210604-024131_